-Course Outcomes: After the completion of the course the students will be able to
+After completion of this course, students will be able to

 - CO 1 Understand the complete operation of 2-stroke and 4-stroke I.C engines through Valve timing and Port timing diagrams, load test and heat balance test. - CO 2 Analyze the performance of blower and compressor.